This week’s Yogi Spotlight brings an ear-to-ear grin to our face!

 Evolve: We see that aside from yoga, you also are into rock climbing!
 Can you tell us about how that complements your yoga practice?

-Mackenzie above in Teeki Hot Pants
+Mackenzie above in K-Deer Leggings

 Evolve: Aside from constantly being on the go traveling around the world teaching yoga, we see that you recently left your home in Seattle to move to LA.